Benzodiazepine Abuse Treatment Self-Care at Home

 - A single dose of activated charcoal is recommended for people who come to the emergency department within 4 hours of taking drugs.
 This acts to prevent absorption of the medication.
 It is a black powder that is mixed with water and given to you to drink.
 Side effects can include nausea, vomiting, and abdominal cramps.

 - There is an antidote to counteract the toxic effects of benzodiazepines called flumazenil (or Romazicon).
 This reverses the sedative effect of benzodiazepines.
-It is, however, usually reserved for severe poisoning because it can cause withdrawal and seizures in people who are chronic benzodiazepine abusers.
+It is, however, usually reserved for severe poisoning, because it can cause withdrawal and seizures in people who are chronic benzodiazepine abusers, and also may require repeated administrations, with careful monitoring, due to its fairly short duration of action.

 - Chronic abuse: The treatment of chronic abuse can usually be done at home with the help of your doctor or in specific drug rehabilitation centers.
 The first step consists of gradual reduction of benzodiazepines to prevent withdrawal and seizures.
 This is often much easier than the prolonged recovery phase in which the person attempts to stay drug-free.
 In addition to the medical care, someone abusing these drugs often requires social support and help in finding housing and employment.
 The involvement of family and friends can be very helpful in this difficult stage.